 Hummus - hummus as a snack can be tricky, and there is a big chance for cross-contamination during production.
 This Trader Joe's option is excellent, and Costco's individually packed portions are ideal for lunch boxes.

-Guacamole - It's straightforward to make, but if you're in a hurry and want an easy, packable safe snack option, try the Kirkland individual packages of organic chunky guac found in Costco.
+Guacamole - It's straightforward to make, but if you're in a hurry and want an easy, packable, safe snack option, try the Kirkland individual packages of organic chunky guac found in Costco.

 Tzatziki - is a yogurt dip that pairs well with cucumbers, carrots, and even chicken slices.
+Traditionally made with strained yogurt, but try this easy vegan tzatziki recipe for a dairy allergy or sensitivity.

-Salsa - comes in different varieties like pico de gallo or salsa verde and different spice levels.
+Salsa - comes in different varieties, like pico de gallo or salsa verde, and different spice levels.
 Further, try making this simple mango cucumber salsa recipe for a homemade option.

 Nut Butter - Interestingly, people can have an allergy to peanuts but not be allergic to tree nuts and vice versa.
 In this scenario, the difficult part is finding a nut butter made in a dedicated peanut-free facility.
 Barney Butter makes almond butter in various flavors at a 100% peanut-free facility.

 Another safe almond butter option is Costco's Kirkland brand.
-Another alternative is this delicious cashew butter by Maisie Jane's, made in a plant that does NOT process peanuts, and it is also gluten-free, wheat-free, and vegan.
+Another alternative is this delicious cashew butter by Maisie Jane's, made at a plant that does NOT process peanuts, and it is also gluten-free, wheat-free, and vegan.
 Pair almond butter or cashew butter with apple slices or celery sticks for a healthy snack.

 Sunflower Seed Butter - Sunbutter makes a variety of sunflower butter flavors, produced in a facility free from the top 8 common allergens.